 The College is required by law under the Idaho Workers' Compensation Act to carry employee insurance against "on the job accidents" and "occupational diseases."
 The liability of the College to an employee, due to accidents or illnesses caused by his or her employment, is limited to those benefits provided in the Act.

-Employees who are hurt or think they may have injured themselves on the job must immediately fill out an Incident Report, have it signed by their supervisor, and turn it into the Security Office.
+Employees who are hurt or think they may have injured themselves on the job must immediately contact Security to fill out an Incident Report.
 Incident Report forms are available online or from Security.

 Workers' Compensation is carried through the State Insurance Fund and is designed to pay the doctor and hospital bills for someone who is injured while working on the job.
 It will also partially compensate an employee for loss of wages while off the job due to the injury.
 In addition, the College policy allows an employee to continue receiving full salary under the following conditions:

 An employee injured on the job can take up to three (3) months job protected unpaid leave for an approved Workers’ Compensation injury.
 The employee can choose to be paid accrued sick, vacation or compensation time in any increments they choose while receiving payment from the State Insurance Fund.
-Should an employee choose to do so, it is the employee’s responsibility to complete the appropriate Workers’ Compensation Leave Supplement form and submit it to the Payroll Manager.
+Should an employee choose to do so, it is the employee’s responsibility to complete a leave slip indicating Worker's Compensation and type of accrued hours used, and then submit it to the HR Office.

 Membership in the Public Employee Retirement System of Idaho (PERSI) is mandatory for all full-time regular staff.
 Contributions are payroll deducted.
 Employee and employer contributions are required on all earnings.
 This system requires a five-year vesting and allows transfer within the State of Idaho system.